This article is about the inner game of golf and a positive expectation.

 I, of course, can go on and list 50 more golf related facets.
 The point is that, in a majority of cases, you’ll find your expectation going into a situation many times then translates into experiential fact of life.

-Your Expectation Style
+Your Expectation Style When you golf.

 So, what do you usually tend to expect with the shots and situations you find frequently comprising your round?